Here are three sentences:

 In many ways, yes.
 He fought the same fight with the same goals.
 He argued against hatred or violence, but he still worked to deprive gay men and women of equal rights, and stayed in and supported the Mormon church for years despite its racism.

 To someone who faces oppression, these questions are academic at best and disingenuous at worst.
-I understand that from the person getting hit, the intentions don’t matter.
-I don’t say “most Trump supporters are racist” because I don’t think it’s true, but I don’t nitpick friends who say it because “most Trump supporters don’t care sufficiently about racism to let it influence their vote” looks and feels close enough.
+I understand that from the person getting punched in the face, the intentions of the puncher don’t matter.
+I don’t say “most Trump supporters are racist” because I don’t think it’s true, but I don’t always nitpick my more liberal friends who say it because I understand why “most Trump supporters don’t care sufficiently about racism to let it influence their vote” feels close enough.

 But I think it’s important to note that, while hatred is about values, prejudice is ultimately built on poor thinking.
-One can be solved by education, another can’t.
+The latter can be solved more easily by education than the former.

 Card is not, ultimately, a simple person who can easily be put into a box.
 I don’t think he’s an evil person.
 I think he’s genuinely disgusted by overt or even covert bigotry, and insofar as he was cheering on homophobes fighting gay marriage, he did it with a fervent wish that they would be more compassionate and kind.
 In my list of grand alliances, I think he ends up pretty high.